JacobPuff/interview-homework-stuff/README.md

 ## The Plan™

 Because this project has quickly creeped up in scope in my head, I'm writing down a list of stuff I'm thinking about beforehand.
+It gives me a list to work down.

 This will be a project using the HTML5 canvas for the UI, because it's a pretty easy API to use for displaying stuff in the browser, and super easy to run.